wkrippne/push-swap/README.md

 ## Algorithm

-For the stacks with size less than 3 I wrote a simple sort algo which can be found in the src folder.
+For the stacks with size less than 3 there is a simple sort algo which can be found in the src folder.

 In this project I used `QuickSort` as the main algorithm.
 This is an efficient algorithm to sort integers with average time complexity O(n*logn).